 Our top 4 go-to vegan pasta shapes

 Orecchiette translates to “little ears”, inspired by its shape.
 This pasta originates from Puglia, a region in southern Italy.
-A traditional Pugliese dish is orecchiette alle cime di rapa, or orecchiette with broccoli rabe, which is usually served with crumbled taralli pugliesi and chilli flakes.
+A traditional Pugliese dish is orecchiette con cime di rapa, or orecchiette with turnip tops, which is paired with a sauce of garlic, anchovies and chilli flakes.

 - To make these little ears, cut off a quarter of the dough and roll into a long sausage shape roughly 1cm in diameter.

 - Cut the log into pieces approximately 1cm wide.

 - Using a straight-edged knife, press the flat end of the blade down onto the dough and drag this towards yourself, causing the dough to curl over the knife.
 The pasta should naturally turn outwards with the knife motion.
 If you are having difficulty getting the orecchiette quite right, feel free to fold them over your thumb to get the distinctive ear-like shape.

 - If you are feeling like a pro, you can combine the two above steps by cutting a piece from the log and dragging the knife blade across the dough piece in one swift motion.

 - For full instructions, check out - How to make Orecchiette pasta - a simple guide or follow the video below as our chef Roberta makes orecchiette.